tylerkahn/dcpu16-haskell/README.md

 ## Todo

 - `SET X, [PC]` is an invalid operation.
-Currently if you write this the assembler will generate a value.
+Currently if you write this the assembler will generate a junk value.
 There's the option to make this a semantic error, but it's probably best that it be a syntax error.

 - Referencing undefined labels doesn't throw an error.
 It will simply give you a 0 back for that label.
 This is a semantic error that needs to be added.